The Capitol is transformed into the Imperial Theatre.

-The Imperial Theatre is owned and operated by Theatre Sarnia under the guidance of a Board of Directors.
+The Imperial Theatre is owned and operated by Theatre Sarnia, a Not-for-Profit Charitable Corporation, under the governance of a Board of Directors.
 Over the years the group has hosted successful Theatre Festivals such as the Dominion Drama Festival, the Theatre Ontario Festival and the Western Ontario Drama League Theatre Festival and WODL Mini-Fest.
 The theatre group has won many awards and had their work nominated for recognition at these Festivals.
 Graduates of Theatre Sarnia have gone on to careers in various fields of the theatrical community and entertainment industry.

 A glance at our coming events schedule will indicate the diverse nature of performances on the stage of the Imperial Theatre... from drama, comedy and musical theatre, from classical music, jazz and rock music... this theatre has it all!

 The Imperial Theatre also houses the R. W. Lawton Gallery that hosts rotating displays by local Artists.
 The gallery provides an excellent meeting place before shows and during intermissions.
 Licensed bars are located in the Gallery for the main floor and the Nova Room for the balcony.
 A pre-ordering service is available to allow your drinks to be waiting for you at Intermission.
 Special care has been taken to apply the same Art Deco elegance that surrounds the Imperial to both bar areas.
 Indeed, as a nod to our heritage, the name of the main floor Capitol bar comes from the original Capitol Theatre and the curved bar in the Nova Room was originally located at the Sarnia Armouries.

 The Accomplishments of Theatre Sarnia